RNCryptor/RNCryptor/README.md

 Without sacrificing other goals, it is preferable to read the output format of `RNCryptor` on other platforms.
 It would be nice if the format were easy to read or write in PHP or Java.
 Similarly, it would be useful if `RNCryptor` could read and write common formats like OpenSSL's `enc` output.
 While OpenSSL has significant problems in how it implements AES encryption (for instance, it does not iterate its KDF), it is very common and it would be useful if `RNCryptor` could integrate into systems that use it.

+# Roadmap

+* v1.0 is complete and includes synchronous stream and data support.
+* v1.1 will include the option of OpenSSL compatibility (at the cost of reduced security and removal of integrity checks).
+This may cause small cahgnes in the API
+* v1.2 will add asynchronous modes.
+This may cause non-trivials changes in the API.

 # LICENSE
 This code is licensed under the MIT License: